 Impact of an EMP

-Weapons that contain the ability to produce an electromagnetic pulse have the capability to completely destroy electrical systems.
+Weapons that contain the ability to produce an electromagnetic pulse have the capability to completely destroy electrical grid, plunge the nation into darkness, and destroy all our electrically operated devices.
 Since so many things today rely on electrical systems, this could virtually cripple any city, state, or country.
+Estimates by the US Department of Defense’s EMP Commission Report say up to 90 percent of our population would die within the first year, mostly from starvation.

 - Any airplanes could literally fall from the sky.